WDTW (AM): Early years

 WKMH-AM-FM specialized in local news, information, sports, and mainly middle of the road (MOR) music.
 WKMH's most popular personality was Robin Seymour, a pioneering rock and roll disk jockey.
 Seymour's "Bobbin' with Robin" show featured a music mix that foreshadowed the birth of the Top 40 radio format in playing R&B and early rock and roll artists like The Crows alongside mainstream pop stars like Patti Page.
 Seymour remained with the station as it became WKNR and later became the host of Swingin' Time, a popular local teenage dance show on CKLW-TV.

 WKMH garnered some notice through early 1960s Top 40 shows hosted by personalities such as Lee Alan "On the Horn" and Dave "Sangoo" Prince, but the station was generally considered an also-ran in the Detroit market and a weak competitor to WJBK and WXYZ, which were Detroit's dominant Top 40 stations.
-At night, the station featured a jazz show hosted by Jim Rockwell (later of WABX-FM).
+At night, the station featured a jazz show hosted by Jim Rockwell (later of WABX).
 In addition, WKMH was briefly Detroit's CBS Radio network affiliate in 1960, after WJR dropped its ties to CBS to add more local programming.
 Despite, or some might say because of, this unusual move, WKMH continued to flounder.

-In 1962 the station shed its CBS affiliation (which WJR regained) and became "Flagship Radio," an early adult contemporary format featuring a mix of softer current pop hits and MOR album cuts, but this format, too, was not popular.
+In 1962, the station shed its CBS affiliation (which WJR regained) and became "Flagship Radio", an early adult contemporary format featuring a mix of softer current pop hits and MOR album cuts, but this format, too, was not popular.